opencastsoftware/kata-starters/fsharp/README.md

 ### Key commands

 - `dotnet build` - build the `src`/`test` files.
-- `dotnet run -p src/App` - run the app
+- `dotnet run --project src/App` - run the app
 - `dotnet watch --project src/App run` - compile/build/run the project and redo when any changes are made.
 - `dotnet test` - run the tests.
+- `dotnet watch test --project ./test` - run the tests and redo when any changes are made.